serpapi/code-challenge/README.md

 1. Initialized Ruby skeleton for the project with boilerplate RSpec and empty parsing class.
 Used `bundle` for gem install.
 2. Wrote RSpec tests.
 Passing on minimized example of given expected array.
+3. Formatted the target HTML and found the carousel divs and desired properties.
+Wrote the parser with regex extraction rules based off of the class names and HTML element structure of the carousel.
+Updated the tests to reflect the "extensions" object sometimes not existing and to reflect multiple base64 image types.
+The result is passing the tests.

 ---